KyberNetwork/developer-portal/docs/widget-generator-guide.md

 ## FAQ

-1. I specify popup/iframe mode, but when user clicks payment button, the browser opens the widget in new tab?
+1. Even though I specified the popup / iframe mode, why does the browser open the widget in a new tab when the user clicks on the payment button?

 **Answer:**

-If your buttons do not have ‘kyber-widget-button’ class, or they are generated on the fly when the page already loaded, you need to manually activate the buttons as following:
+If your buttons do not have the ‘kyber-widget-button’ class, or they are generated on the fly when the page is already loaded, you need to manually activate the buttons as such:

 ```javascript
 window.kyberWidgetOptions.register(‘your buttons CSS selector here’);